jmmccasland/guides/source/localizable/addons-and-dependencies/managing-dependencies.md

 You can find listings of addons on [Ember Observer](http://emberobserver.com).

-## Bower

-Ember CLI uses the [Bower](http://bower.io) package manager, making it easy to keep your front-end dependencies up to date.
-The Bower configuration file, `bower.json`, is located at the root of your Ember CLI project, and lists the dependencies for your project.
-Executing `bower install` will install all of the dependencies listed in `bower.json` in one step.

-Ember CLI watches `bower.json` for changes.
-Thus it reloads your app if you install new dependencies via `bower install <dependencies> --save`.

 ## Other assets

 Third-party JavaScript not available as an addon or Bower package should be placed in the `vendor/` folder in your project.